dorayne/Python_Text_Game/README.md

 - Printing the supply list only when user requests it, not at every room
 - Expand riddles to include multiple options instead of just the one riddle
 - Can the creature order be made random?
-- error checking for user input in a way that does not just use `else: death()`
+- Error checking for user input in a way that does not just use `else: death()`
+- Should items be removed from the list `supply_contents` after they have been used?